 Social Care Assessments - (Child In Need (Section 17) and Child Protection (Section 47) - undertaken by a social worker when a child or young person has more complex or serious needs.

-See Derby City and Derbyshire Thresholds Document for more information about levels of need.
+See Derby and Derbyshire Safeguarding Children Partnership Thresholds Document for more information about levels of need.

 Most new cases to Children's Services will require an assessment to be undertaken to determine what support or action may be needed.
 An assessment should also be undertaken when new information or concerns are received on an open case, where that information or concerns means the previous assessment is no longer valid.
 A Social Care Assessment will build on the Early Help Assessment (where one has been completed).
 This will help to reduce the duplication for the family having to tell their story many times.
 If a case is stepped down to Early Help it is not assumed that another assessment will be necessary.

 The need to assess can also include pre-birth situations (see Derby and Derbyshire Multi Agency Protocol for Pre-Birth Assessments).